Fateh (1991 film)

-Fateh (Victory) is a 1991 Hindi action drama film directed by Talat Jani, starring Sanjay Dutt, Suresh Oberoi, Paresh Rawal and Sonam as leads.
-Film was average earner at the box office.
+Fateh (Victory) is a 1991 Hindi action drama film directed by Talat Jani, starring Sanjay Dutt, Mohsin Khan, Suresh Oberoi, Paresh Rawal, Ekta Sohini and Sonam as leads.
+Film was modest successful at the box office.

 Plot

 Anand is a major in the military.
 Ranvir, Karan and Salim are his best commandos.
 During a military operation against Samrat (Arms Dealer and Drug Mafia), Anand loses his leg and is forced to retire.
 He returns to his home-town and opens a garage.
 One day Samrat and his gang members kill disabled Anand.

 Karan, Rajvir and Salim decide to take revenge.
 They start making inquiries and find out that Samrat is responsible for Anand's death.
 The trio decide to destroy Samrat's empire and kill him.